sabry-awad97/Programming-Rust/ch_03/Readme.md

 In Rust, there are two main types of floating-point numbers: `f32` for single-precision floating point and `f64` for double-precision floating point.
 Both types are based on the IEEE 754 standard and have the following properties:

 - They can represent positive and negative infinity, as well as “not a number” (NaN) values.
-- They have a fixed number of bits to represent the mantissa (the fractional part of a number) and the exponent (the power of 10 by which the mantissa is multiplied).
+- Floating-point numbers are represented using a sign bit, an exponent, and a fractional part (mantissa).
 - They provide a relatively high precision for representing real numbers, but they do have limitations due to the fixed number of bits they use.
 - Both `f32` and `f64` implement the `Float` trait, which provides a number of methods for working with floating-point numbers, such as `abs`, `ceil`, `floor`, and others.